Psychotherapy in Austin

 Family Therapy is a powerful modality that is underappreciated in our culture.
 A family is the basis to a resilient person and it is the basis of a resilient community.
 Many problems can be addressed in family therapy including situations when a person who is going through the problem refuses to open up to anyone because of shame.
 It is also the treatment modality that is very effective in problems in children.

-Couples Counseling is also an effective way to improve relationship between two people.
+Couples Counseling is also an effective way to improve relationships between two people.
 There are multiple other schools of psychotherapy for both couples counseling and family counseling.

 Hypnotherapy, also referred to as guided hypnosis, is a form of psychotherapy that uses relaxation, extreme concentration, and intense attention to achieve a heightened state of consciousness or mindfulness.
-In other words, it places the individual into a “trance” or altered state of awareness.
-It can be effective for psychological distress, phobias, and unhealthy, destructive, or dangerous habits (i.e. smoking and/or drinking).
+In other words, it places the individual into a trance or altered state of awareness.
+Hypnotherapy can be effective for psychological distress or phobias, as well as unhealthy, destructive, or dangerous habits — smoking and/or drinking.